 Tips for Effective Winter Firefighting

 A reliable supply of water is critical to have in any fire emergency.
 But during the wintertime — in colder climates — it is even more crucial to have procedures set up to ensure that water and supplies are ready to go.
-We have assembled a few winter firefighting tips that will keep your department prepared to tackle the blaze in challenging snow and icy conditions.
 There are plenty of best practices that can rapidly be adopted into a department's preparedness plan and training.

 Keep Hydrants Accessible

-Be sure that fire hydrants in the area you serve are visible and accessible at all times throughout the colder months.
+Be sure that fire hydrants in the area you serve are visible and accessible at all times.
 Snow can easily drift over a fire hydrant, and local snowplows can quickly obstruct it with a mound of snow and ice.
 Make it a routine to check on their condition after snowstorms or after long periods of snow accumulation.
-Clearing snow and ice in a 3 to 4 foot diameter around the fire hydrant will provide a safe working location around the fire hydrant.
+Clearing snow and ice in a 3 to 4 foot diameter around the fire hydrant will provide a safe working location.
 Use tall, identifiable markers or flags to spot snow-covered fire hydrants.

 Some fire departments have community outreach programs that enlist the help of local citizens to keep hydrants clear in the wintertime.
 These initiatives not only help the department with winter firefighting but also make residents aware of fire hydrants in their vicinity.

 Ice accumulation on fireplugs can create significant issues during emergencies.
-If you come across one that is completely frozen, there is one tool that is very useful to have during the winter season: a hand-held propane torch.
+For completely frozen fireplugs, there is one tool that is very useful to have during the winter season: a hand-held propane torch.
 The torch can quickly free iced-up hydrant caps or hose couplings.
 Including one of these tools on every apparatus will allow your fellow firefighters to act fast if they encounter ice issues.

 Constant Water Movement In Fire Hoses